-Some are, some aren’t.
-There are models with sealed housing that can effectively block moisture and liquids from penetrating to protect the internal components from getting damaged.
+Some are, some aren’t — most consumer-grade wireless mice are not waterproof.
+There are models with sealed housings that can effectively block moisture and liquids from penetrating to protect the internal components from getting damaged.
 Mice specially designed for medical, marine, and factory applications are also usually waterproof and chemical-resistant for easier cleaning and disinfection.

 - Best laptop deals: Get a new laptop for work or play from $169

 - Best HP laptop deals: Get a 17-inch laptop for $300 and more

 - Best student laptop deals: Laptops for college from $169